monojit18/ContainerApps/Blog-README.md

 registryUserName="<container_registry_username>"
 registryPassword="<container_registry_password>"

-# Optional - NOT a requirement for Contyainer Apps but mostly for microservice applications
+# Optional - NOT a requirement for Container Apps but mostly for microservice applications
 storageName="<storage_account_name>"

 # Optional - Primary for Securing Container Apps